xylix/kanditutkielma/assignments/plan.md

     - 6 [ ] 29.11.
 Finalizing

 ## Idea for the structure of the thesis paper:
-- Introduction
+- Introduction ~1-2 pages
     - Python is a popular general purpose programming language, originally designed for <> and nowadays used for <>
     - Statically type hinting Python programs is becoming more common
         - Why?
     - The inherent contradiction in using a dynamically typed language but adding more tooling for static checking
-- Chapter introducing the objects for analysis:
+- "Introducing the objects for analysis" Background: 2-3 pages
     - Python
     - Static vs dynamic typing, strong vs weak typing
     - Python type system and checkers